abhilashkb/exim-mail-server-spam-monitoring/README.md

-Here’s a well-structured `README.md` file for your Bash script, suitable for publishing on GitHub:

----

 # 📧 Email Account Auto-Suspension Script for Spamming Detection (Exim + cPanel)

 This Bash script helps system administrators detect and suspend email accounts on a **cPanel server using Exim** that are potentially sending spam.
 It uses **bounce-back messages and log analysis** to identify accounts exceeding defined thresholds and integrates with a **custom Exim system filter** to block outgoing mail from those users.